Rethinking Code Complexity Through the Lens of Large Language Models: Related Work

-While these works collectively demonstrate the strong empirical capabilities of LLMs for code, they primarily focus on performance gains and benchmark comparisons, with limited attention to modeling the intrinsic difficulty of code from the perspective of LLMs.
-This gap motivates a deeper investigation into the structural factors underlying LLM performance on code tasks.
+While these works demonstrate strong empirical capabilities of LLMs for code, they primarily focus on performance gains and benchmark comparisons, with limited attention to modeling the intrinsic difficulty of code from the perspective of LLMs.
+This motivates further investigation into the structural factors underlying LLM performance on code tasks.